-This article will define the fields and forms used in your Page.
-Many of these components appear in all versions of a Status Page, whether Internal Status Page, Public Status Page, or Public SLA.
-Together, these components provide control over the data that appears on a Status Page as well as its visual representation to visitors.
-You can specify the components your Page will display to the look and feel of your Page, and how your visitors will interact with the page via the Status Page configuration.
+This article will describe and define the fields and forms used in your Status Page.
+These components appear in all versions of a Status Page, whether it's an Internal Status Page, a Public Status Page, or a Public SLA page.
+Together, these options provide control over the data that appears on a Status Page as well as its visual representation to visitors.
+You can specify the components your Page will display, the look and feel of your Page, and how your visitors will interact with the page via the Status Page configuration.

 - Status Page Settings